groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/barcode-signatures/sign-pdf-barcode-groupdocs-signature-dotnet/_index.md

 }
 ```

+**Pro Tip**: If you're working with file paths, I recommend using `Path.Combine()` instead of string concatenation.
+It prevents those annoying path separator issues across different operating systems.

-##### Step 2: Create Barcode Sign Options
+#### Step 2: Create Barcode Sign Options

-Define barcode sign options, including the text and encoding type.
-In this example, we're using `Code128` encoding.
+This is where you define what your barcode signature will look like and contain.
+Here's the basic setup:

 ```csharp
 BarcodeSignOptions options = new BarcodeSignOptions("JohnSmith")